hangyao/Deep-Learning/README.md

 ## Code

-Template code is provided in the `1_notmnist.ipynb` notebook file.
+Template code is provided in the following notebook files:
+- `1_notmnist.ipynb`
+- `2_fullyconnected.ipynb`

 ## Run